Cloudflare Outage in November 2025 Disrupts Global Internet Services

 Media and Entertainment Platforms

-Internal Enterprise Systems
+Enterprise Systems Inside

 As services failed across layers, core business processes were directly affected.